What You'll Learn

 Parents sometimes ask if a child might be misdiagnosed with ADHD when what’s causing his symptoms might really be a lack of sleep.
 And we hear anecdotes from parents of children whose ADHD symptoms diminished or disappeared when their sleep problems were solved.
 Does that mean they didn’t have ADHD in the first place?

-Sleep disorders are rare in children, notes David Anderson, senior director of the ADHD and Behavior Disorders Center at the Child Mind Institute, so it is not likely that many kids have sleep disorders mistaken for ADHD, or both ADHD and a sleep disorder.
+Sleep disorders are rare in children, notes David Anderson, PhD, a clinical psychologist at the Child Mind Institute, so it is not likely that many kids have sleep disorders mistaken for ADHD, or both ADHD and a sleep disorder.
 But it is the case that not getting enough sleep (even if your child doesn’t qualify for a sleep disorder) can cause or worsen ADHD symptoms.
 Hence solving sleep issues can help reduce symptoms.

 A clinician doing a careful evaluation should always consider alternate explanations for ADHD symptoms before making an ADHD diagnosis, says Dr. Anderson.
 “As part of a good assessment for ADHD,” he says, “we want to rule out a number of other issues that could masquerade as ADHD symptoms.”